 Roads & Paths

-Roads & paths (synonyms: roadways, trails; example toponyms: The Golden Road, the Ironpeak Path) are routes that people or vehicles may take between locations.
-They may contain perilous bridges, cliffside pathways, tunnels, crossroads, and other elements.
-They may connect cities, towns, ferry crossings, or other locations.
-Roads & paths may be washed out, blocked, passable at only certain times of the day or year (due to tides or weather), or sites of roadside ambushes.
-They may include border crossings or toll roads.
+Roads & paths are routes that people or vehicles may take between locations.
+The roads and paths of fictional worlds connect cities, towns, castles, and ancient ruins.
+They may meander up the cliffs of mountain ranges, cross perilous bridges over raging rivers, or be the main trade route between prosperous nations.
+Roads & paths may be washed out, blocked, passable at only certain times of the day or year (due to tides or weather), or be sites of daring roadside ambushes.
 They are home to travelers, pilgrims, traders, and highwaymen.

 A collapsed nation or one rife with corruption may have roads that are not well maintained while a rich country or one that relies on trade via its’ road network may have better infrastructure.